danrice92/bristle-js/README.md

-# PathSketch JS
+# CloneForge JS

-PathSketch allows you to plan out and visualize career changes.
+CloneForge allows you to plan out and visualize career changes.
 This is the EmberJS client.

 ## Prerequisites